 Our lead platform technologies include our SEMA4D antibody platform and our ActivMAb antibody discovery platform.
 Our lead product candidate, pepinemab, is currently in clinical development for the treatment of HNSCC, Huntington's disease, and Alzheimer's disease, through our efforts or through investigator-sponsored trials, or ISTs.
-Additional product candidates VX5 and VX25 are in earlier stages of development and were selected using our ActivMAb and NKT vaccine platforms, respectively.
 We believe our multiple platform technologies position us well for continued pipeline expansion and partnership opportunities going forward.

 We have generated a limited amount of service revenue from collaboration agreements but have not generated any revenue from product sales to date.
 We continue to incur significant development and other expenses related to our ongoing operations.
 As a result, we are not and have never been profitable and have incurred losses in each period since our inception.
-We reported a net loss of \$4.6 million and \$6.6 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022 and December 31, 2021, we had cash and cash equivalents of \$16.8 million and \$8.6 million, respectively.
+We reported a net loss of \$5.4 million and \$6.0 million for the three months ended June 30, 2022 and 2021, respectively, and a net loss of \$9.9 and \$12.5 million for the six months ended June 30, 2022 and 2021, respectively.
+As of June 30, 2022 and December 31, 2021, we had cash and cash equivalents of \$11.4 million and \$8.6 million, respectively.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.
-We may also encounter unforeseen expenses, difficulties, complications, delays and other unknown factors, including as a result of the COVID-19 pandemic and inflation, that may adversely affect our business.
+We may also encounter unforeseen expenses, difficulties, complications, delays and other unknown factors, including as a result of the COVID-19 pandemic and inflation, which may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenues, if any.